boomboomllc/boomboomllc.github.io/tos.md

 ## 2. Eligibility

-Our Services are not directed to children under the age of 13, and you must confirm that you are 13 years or older to create an account and use the Services.
-If we gather knowledge that you are under the age of 13 (or the minimum age at which a person may use the Services in your state, province, or country without parental consent, if greater), we will cease providing the Services to you and delete your account and your data.
+Our Services are not designed for anyone under the age of 13, and you must confirm that you are 13 years or older to create an account and use the Services.
+If we gather information indicating that you are below the age of 13 (or the minimum age at which a person may use the Services in your state, province, or country without parental consent, if greater), we will cease providing the Services to you and delete your account and your data.
 We may offer additional Services with additional terms that may require you to be even older to use them.
 Please read all such terms carefully.
 By using the Services, you represent, warrant, and agree that:

-- You can form a binding contract with BoomBoom;
+- You can form a binding contract with BoomBoom.
-- You are not a person who is barred from using the Services under the laws of the United States or any other applicable jurisdiction — including, for example, that you do not appear on the U.S. Treasury Department’s list of Specially Designated Nationals or face any other similar prohibition;
+- You are not a person who is barred from using the Services under the laws of the United States or any other applicable jurisdiction — including, for example, that you do not appear on the U.S. Treasury Department’s list of Specially Designated Nationals or face any other similar prohibition.
-- You are not a convicted sex offender;
+- You are not a convicted sex offender.
 - We have not previously disabled your account(s) for violation of law or any of our policies.
 - You will comply with these Terms (including any other terms and policies referenced in these Terms, such as the Community Guidelines and the Commercial Content Policy) and all applicable local, state, national, and international laws, rules, and regulations.